gnachman/iterm2-website/source/_includes/3.3/documentation-variables.md

   * `titleOverrideFormat` - An interpolated string giving the title to use for the tab.
 If not set, the session's title will be used.
 Note the session's title is configurable in **Prefs > Profiles > General > Title** and is not necessarily equal to the `autoName`, but may be derived from it (or not).
   * `titleOverride` - The value of `titleOverrideFormat` after evaluating it as an interpolated string.
   * `tmuxWindow` - In tmux integration, this is the tmux window number this tab represents.
+  * `tmuxWindowTitle` - In tmux integration, this is the tmux window title.
+It will only be set if the tmux option `set-title` is on.
+It comes from evaluating the tmux `set-titles-strings` option.

 #### References to Other Contexts
   * `currentSession` - A reference to the context of the active session in this tab.